What Is a Pharmacologist?

 Explore the career requirements for pharmacologists.
 Get the facts about education and licensure requirements, salary, and potential job growth to determine if this is the right career for you.
 Schools offering Biology degrees can also be found in these popular choices.

 Career Information At a Glance

-A pharmacologist is a scientist who conducts research experiments and tests drugs to study the effects on animals and humans.
-The following chart gives you an overview about becoming a pharmacologist.
+A pharmacologist is a scientist who conducts research experiments and tests drugs to study their effects on animals and humans.
+The following chart tells you what you need to know about becoming a pharmacologist.

 |Training Required||Medical residency and/or fellowship is required for M.D.|

 |Education Field of Study|| Undergraduate: Biology, Chemistry, or Pharmaceutical Sciences |

 |Licensure and/or Certification||Licensure as an M.D. is required to conduct clinical drug trials or administer trial drugs|

 Source: *U.S. Bureau of Labor Statistics, **Payscale.com

 Pharmacology is the study of toxicology and drugs.
 As a pharmacologist, you'll be a type of medical scientist, and you'll work in laboratories testing the effects of drugs on the human body.
 You'll study how drugs are absorbed into the human system and how they medically react in the body.
 You may also study how drugs work in animals.
 You'll develop new drugs by adding and subtracting ingredients until you reach the desired effect of the new drug.